c6o/docs/docs/guides/troubleshooting.md

 ```bash
 kubectl delete serve -n <namespace> <service-name>
 ```

-So for example if I wanted to delete the sample-project.sample-project-core service from our Sample-Project app in the [c6o/sample-project](https://raw.githubusercontent.com/c6o/sample-project/) repo, you would issue the following command:
+So for example if I wanted to delete the sample-project-core.sample-project serve from our Sample-Project app in the [c6o/sample-project](https://raw.githubusercontent.com/c6o/sample-project/) repo, you would issue the following command:

 ```bash
 kubectl delete serve -n sample-project sample-project-core
 ```

-Or I wanted to delete the tutorial.service-b service from our live Tutorial app in the [c6o/tutorial-js](https://raw.githubusercontent.com/c6o/tutorial-js/) repo, you would issue the following command:
+Or I wanted to delete the service-b.tutorial serve from our live Tutorial app in the [c6o/tutorial-js](https://raw.githubusercontent.com/c6o/tutorial-js/) repo, you would issue the following command:

 ```bash
 kubectl delete serve -n tutorial service-b
 ```

 **NOTE:** To execute this command, you need access to the cluster via kubectl.
 Also, keep in mind that this command will delete all serves that other users might also be running.

 ## Getting Further Help